DenisPiralic/OptiverTraderLogBook/Learner_Guide.md

 Price  0.990935  1.000000
 ```

-As you can see, the 1.0 relates to the instruments being correlated to themselves (of course that would be 100%) whereas the other number (0.990935) is how correlated they are with each other, youre looking for values as close as you can to 1.0.
+As you can see, the 1.0 relates to the instruments being correlated to themselves (of course that would be 100%) whereas the other number (0.990935) is how correlated they are with each other, you're looking for values as close as you can to 1.0.
 A general rule of thum is anything above 0.97 is safe.

 ## 3. Model the spread